We are looking for interested volunteers! Contact us at firstname.lastname@example.org

 Steps to Buy A Home From WCLT

 Step 1: Make sure you meet the income guidelines.
 WCLT sells their homes to individuals and families that make 80% or less of the Area Medium Income and with a credit record acceptable to a bank.
-Contact us if you need help with this chart.
+You can find the yearly income levels listed on HUD’s website (below link) or Maine Housing Authority’s website.
+Or write email@example.com

-Step 3: Income requirements, estimated cost of owning the home, application and selection criteria documents are available at the home for viewing and online to be used by you at https://watervilleclt.org/steps-to-purchase-a-home Contact us for any questions and to let us know you are applying.
+Step 3: Income requirements, estimated cost of owning the home, application and selection criterial documents are available at the home and online.
+Our website also has a good information package on CLT homes.
+Contact us for any questions and to let us know you are applying.
 This might be a good time to sign up for KVCAP’s homeowner’s course.

 Step 4: Once WCLT receives your application you will hear from the committee within 10 business days.
 The committee decides if you meet all criteria.
 If there are multiple applications, your application will be ranked based on our secondary selection criteria.
 A WCLT director will call/write you to make an appointment to meet with you to discuss your application and to answer any questions you may have about community land trusts.

-Step 6: Once the preapproval letter is received, you make your offer for the house by a Purchase and Sales (P&S) agreement through your Realtor.
+Step 6: Once the preapproval letter is received, you submit a Purchase and Sales (P&S) agreement through your Realtor.
 If WCLT signs the P&S, then your Realtor will guide you through the purchase process to closing.

 Step 7: The lender will conduct an appraisal and a title search to protect their investment and ensure a clean title.

-WCLT aims to sell our homes to individuals and families making 80% or less of Area Medium Income (AMI) for Kennebec County.
+WCLT aims to sell our homes to individuals and families making 80% or less of Area Medium Income (AMI) for Waterville (Kennebec County).

 You will find this very helpful to understand community land trusts.